Morgy93/foodsharing-test/README.md

 [weblate](https://hosted.weblate.org/projects/foodsharing/).
 If you can help translate the app into a new language, feel free to help!

+## Testing
+This project is tested with BrowserStack.
+Thank you!

 ## 👪 Contributors

 <!-- FOODSHARING-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->